liberty830/Feature-selection-using-SCAD-regression/README.md

 This project is focused on optimization problems in SCAD regression "http://www.personal.psu.edu/ril4/research/penlike.pdf" There are two main issues about SCAD regression.
 First one is hyper-parameters tuning("Lambda" and "a" value), and the second one is to optimize non-concave penalized likelihood function.
+So, this project includes two optimization problems and simulation results.

 The main issuse of SCAD regression is its difficulty to optimize non-concave likelihood function.
 The authors approximated this likelihood function into a quadratic form and used Newton-Raphson method.